-- A neurologist will locate the muscle(s) to be studied.
+A neurologist will find the muscle(s) to be studied.

-- Ten or more needle insertions may be needed for the test.
-You may have slight pain
+Several needle insertions may be needed for the test.
+You may have slight pain with

-- If the test is painful, you must tell your examiner because this can interfere with the monitor.
-An audio amplifier may also be used so that both the appearance and sound of
+If the test is painful, tell your examiner because it can interfere with the results.

+the monitor.
+An audio amplifier may also be used so that both the look and sound of

-the electrical potentials can be evaluated.
+the electrical potentials can be checked.
 If the recorder is attached to an audio

 amplifier, you may hear a sound like hail on a tin roof when you contract your muscle.